 - Provide clinical supervision to program Team Leaders.

 - Oversee service compliance with state licensing, certifications, and billing regulations, especially regarding the required documentation in consumer treatment records.

-- In conjunction with the outpatient management team provide day-to- day oversight of outpatient services clinical performance ensuring adherence to clinical standards of care.
+- In conjunction with the clinic-based management team provide day-to- day oversight of clinic-based services clinical performance ensuring adherence to clinical standards of care.